 - If law students are going to understand self-defence, there has to have been a criminal offence committed.
 Why not get law students to identify the elements of the offence that the accused allegedly committed?

 There’s also some clear consistency with pedagogy generally.
 For example, Lev Vygotsky talked about students’ learning happening in the space between what they can do and what they are capable of doing, but need to learn – what he referred to as the zone of proximal development.
 Learning is, therefore, a process of students building on what they already know.

 If we label topics covered in previous weeks as things law students can do, and the new topic what they are about to learn, spacing as a form of review to support the new concept becomes a powerful tool.

 The other problem of long periods of single-topic revision, according to Soderstrom, is that it also produces short term improvement but doesn’t contribute to learning over time.

 Suppose you want to improve two of your swim strokes — say, your backstroke and butterfly.
 If you’re like most people, you would put in all your practice with the backstroke before moving on to the butterfly (or vice versa).
 This is called blocked practice because each of the separate to-be-learned skills are practiced in large chunks, or blocks.
 Like massed practice, blocked practice might produce rapid short-term gains, but those gains will quickly vanish.

 ‘Interleaving’ – reviewing more than one skill at a time by pausing practice on one to practice another.

-In order to build those networks, law students need to be able to see how the underlying principles fit together.
+To build those networks, law students need to be able to see how the underlying principles fit together.
 If we come back to the examples of contract and criminal law, for example:

 So while spacing and interleaving might appear challenging to implement, I’m going to give them a try.

-If you’re interested, drop me an email and maybe we can share lesson plans!
+If you’re interested, drop me an email, and maybe we can share lesson plans!